Staring a Scholarship Fund

-A scholarship fund at the Community Foundation of Dunn County is an excellent way to memorialize a loved one.
+A scholarship fund at the Community Foundation of Dunn County is an excellent way to memorialize a loved one or leave a legacy.
 Scholarships may be established to support students at any of the high schools in Dunn County and some neighboring communities.
 Establishing a scholarship fund is easier than you might think.
 Our knowledgeable staff will meet with you, discuss your goals for the fund and help you navigate the process.

 The first step is to determine whether you would can establish an “endowed” scholarship immediately or if you prefer to “build to endowment” over time.

 Endowed scholarship funds are designed to be permanent and perpetual.
 The minimum required to establish an endowed scholarship fund is $25,000.
 Funds are contributed in full at the outset.
 The principal of the fund is invested to produce income, and an annual award is made to a student(s).
 The principal remains untouched, so the endowment can last into perpetuity.
 Funds are distributed according to the Foundation’s spending policy, so a fund with a balance of $25,000 would yield at least a $1000 scholarship… -or two $500 scholarships.
 Subsequent gifts to the scholarship are also applied to the principle and may be made by you or any other donor.
 As the principle grows, so may the amount and/or number of awards.

 Donors, however, may open an “acorn” scholarship fund with $2,000 and pledge an additional $2,000 per year until the endowed level is reached.
 No scholarships are awarded until the fund has reached the minimum endowed level.